-My work has received the Best Paper Award at COLT, been featured in the WIRED, and received the Sir Binay Kumar Sinha award from IIT Kanpur.
+My work has received the Best Paper Award at COLT, been featured in WIRED, and received the Sir Binay Kumar Sinha award from IIT Kanpur.
 As an undergraduate, I represented IIT Kanpur at the ICPC World Final.
-I also teach at the Yale ICPC Club.
+While at Yale, I also taught at the Yale ICPC Club.

 Here is my Curriculum Vitae.